piroor/treestyletab/ISSUE_TEMPLATE.md

 ## Steps to reproduce

- 1. Start Filrefox with clean profile.
+ 1. Start Firefox with clean profile.
  2. Install TST.
  3.
  4.